Clustering

 In previous sections, we explored techniques like Principal Component Analysis (PCA) and autoencoders, which reduce the dimensionality of high-dimensional data while preserving meaningful information.
 These dimensionality reduction methods helped us uncover compact representations of data, often referred to as latent features.

 Now that we have the tools to represent complex data in a lower-dimensional space, we turn to the next natural question: Can we identify meaningful groupings within this reduced space?
-This is the goal of clustering, which allows us to segment data into coherent groups - for example, grouping similar images, organizing unlabeled documents, or detecting communities in social networks.
+This is the goal of clustering, which allows us to segment data into coherent groups.
+Examples include grouping similar images, organizing unlabeled documents, and detecting communities in social networks.

 K-means Clustering